serengil/deepface/README.md

 ## E-Learning

 Deepface package for python is mentioned in this [playlist](https://www.youtube.com/watch?v=KRCvkNCOphE&list=PLsS_1RYmYQQFdWqxQggXHynP1rqaYXv_E) as video lectures.
-Subscribe the channel to stay up-to-date and be informed when a new lecture is added,
+Subscribe the channel to stay up-to-date and be informed when a new lecture is added.

+## Translations

+You can also read a translated version of deepface tutorials in [Chinese (深臉)](https://zhuanlan.zhihu.com/p/151403935).

 ## Disclaimer